xcarnd/CarND-Capstone/README.md

 With these samples we're able to train a model with 99%+ train/validation accuracy and about 92% test accuracy.

-For Calar, we used a similar strategy for preparing samples: we extract training set from one of the rosbag Udacity has provided and extract testing set from the other one.
-Images from real scene are more complicated than those in the simulator, so we applied more augmentation to the train set we've extracted, including scaling and changing brightness.
-We augmented the training set from about 500 samples to 15000 samples.
+For Calar, we extract training set from one of the rosbag Udacity has provided and annotate the images with light.
+The annotated samples are then feed to the object detection framework and train.
+We've augmented the input by first converting them to HLS colorspace and randomly alter the L and S channels, then converting back to RGB.
+We augmented the training set from about 300 samples to 3000 samples.

-The training/valid accuracy for Carla's model is also 99+%.
-For testing accuracy, we archive complete correct for the red/green lights detection but are unable to test against yellow lights since there's no yellow lights in the rosbag we used for testing.

 #### Shortcomings

-As we've mentioned, our approach is not able to tell apart whether there're lights or not, thus we've used FOV for detection assisting.
-FOV on the other hands, although simple, is not a stable way.
-For a better solution, we may head for other popular objection detection networks, such as YOLO and SSD, and use transfer learning to make them fitting the needs for driving Carla (both in simulator and real world).
+Due to the shortage of samples, the Faster-RCNN model may be good with Carla around the test track, but it may not generalize well in other environments.

+Even in the test site, the Faster-RCNN may occasionally identify some non-light objects as light.
+This may due to the fact that we don't have enough training samples, and although we've done augmentation, they are still interdependent.

 ### What problems we have encountered?
 1. **The vehicle stopped or ran out of control after a few minutes of normal driving  (performance issues)**